Australian Committee for UNICEF Limited ABN 35 060 581 437

 (d) The directors to retire under rule 12.2(b) are those directors who wish to retire and not offer themselves for re-election, those directors required to retire under rule 12.2(c) and, so far as is necessary to obtain the number required, those who have been longest in office since their last election.
 As between directors who were last elected on the same day, those to retire must, unless they can agree among themselves, be decided by lot.

 (e) The directors to retire under rule 12.2(b) (both as to number and identity) is decided having regard to the composition of the board of directors at the date of the notice calling the election general meeting or sending the information to enable written voting on the election.
 A director is not required to retire and is not relieved from retiring because of a change in the number or identity of the directors after this date but before the voting closes.

-(f) A director retiring from office is eligible for re-election subject to a maximum term of 9 years.
+(f) A director retiring from office is eligible for re-election subject to a maximum term of 9 years, unless the person is the chairperson of directors, in which case maximum term for that director is 13 years, provided they remain chairperson for the additional years.
 The maximum term for directors is calculated by reference to the total years in office whether the years are consecutive or otherwise.

-(g) The retirement of a director from office and the re-election of the director or the election of another person to that office (as the case may be) takes effect at the conclusion of the election.
+(g) The retirement of a director from office and the re-election of the director or the election of another person to that office (as the case may be) takes effect at the conclusion of the election otherwise.

 12.3 Nomination of directors

 (a) Nominations of candidates for election as directors will be received by the secretary up to 45 days prior to the election unless the directors agree to accept nominations after this time.